zonca/italianschoolsd-website/site/content/classes/_index.md

 subtitle: Classes for the academic year 2023-2024
 ---

+## Please share our flyer

+We rely on word-of-mouth to get people to know our programs, please [help us by sharing our flyer]( {{< ref "news/italian-class-enrollment-2023-2024-open.md" >}} )

+## Accredited Italian classes for kids in 6th-12th grade

+We offer classes for kids between 6th grade and 12th grade that provide High School graduation credits for public High Schools in the San Dieguito and San Diego Unified districts.
+See [the dedicated page for more information](/accredited-classes)

 ## Italian-heritage classes for kids K-6

 > “*La lingua e' l'ultima proprieta' di chi parte per sempre*”